tigerinus/AdvancedLaneLines/README.md

 Here are images before and after distortion correction is applied.
 ![](./writeup_images/distortion_corrected.png)

-*Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+*2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.*

 See `get_threshold_binary(img)` function in the notebook for full code.